The Product Development Process – Engineering Notes

 Process Notes – Time, Cost and other Considerations

-This page is a collection of thoughts and notes pertaining to The Product Development Process, and particularly in getting products made.
-These notes are in no way definitive and are only an overview.
+This page is a collection of thoughts and notes pertaining to The Product Development Process, and particularly about getting new products made.
+These notes are in no way a definitive guide, but they are only an overview.
 They come as answers to questions we often receive and are in no particular order.

 Please let us know if you have additional questions or comments.
+Perhaps there is something more we should include in these Engineering Process notes?
 We welcome your input.

 One of the hardest, yet most useful parts of the process is the definition of requirements.
-If you understand the goals (including governmental and customer needs) it is much easier (and cheaper) to design the product and meet them.
+If you understand the goals (including governmental and customer needs) it is easier (and cheaper) to design the product specifically to meet them.

 Learn your market.
 Really, and don’t pretend.